Near-death studies: Recognition and criticism

-According to literature the field of near-death studies is associated with discovery, challenges, and controversy.
+According to literature, the field of near-death studies is associated with discovery, challenges, and controversy.
 Cant and colleagues note that "curiosity about the origin and prevalence of NDEs has escalated as technology and resuscitation techniques have improved".
-The topic attracts a lot of interest, which is reflected in search engine results, medical literature, opinion pieces and commentary.
-Kopel and Webb note the large output of material from the field of near-death studies since the mid 1970's, which has attracted the perspectives of both believers and skeptics, and reflected both the naturalistic perspectives of neurology and physiology, as well as perspectives that are not naturalistic.
-Kinsella noted that the field of Near-death studies have facilitated the emergence of an "afterlife movement" and that "growing scholarly interest has followed popular interest in the subject" of NDE's.
-According to literature "psychiatrists have played a role in the recognition of the "near-death" phenomenon as well as popularization of the subject and subsequent research".
+The topic attracts a lot of interest, which is reflected in search engine results, medical literature, opinion pieces, and commentary.
+Kopel and Webb note the large output of material from the field of near-death studies since the mid-1970s, which has attracted the perspectives of both believers and skeptics, and reflected both the naturalistic perspectives of neurology and physiology, as well as perspectives that are not naturalistic.
+Kinsella also noted that the field of near-death studies have facilitated the emergence of an "afterlife movement" and that "growing scholarly interest has followed popular interest in the subject" of NDE's.
+According to literature, "psychiatrists have played a role in the recognition of the "near-death" phenomenon as well as popularization of the subject and subsequent research".

 While there is not yet any academic consensus as to what the philosophical implications of NDE studies might be, the question of whatever the true and fundamental nature of human consciousness might be yet remains both unanswered, and highly contentious.
 Still, NDE researchers are in general agreement that NDE research is now a legitimate academic field of scientific research, and many recent discoveries in this field give rise to the hopes by some researchers that a "breakthrough" in the modern day understanding of the dying process may be imminent.

-However, skepticism towards the findings of near-death studies, and the validity of the near-death experience as a subject for scientific study, has been widespread.
+Skepticism towards the findings of near-death studies, and the validity of the near-death experience as a subject for scientific study, has been widespread.
 According to Knapton, in The Daily Telegraph, the subject was, until recently, controversial.
 Both scientists and medical professionals have, in general, tended to be skeptical.
-According to commentators in the field the early study of near-death experiences was met with "academic disbelief".
+According to commentators in the field, the early study of near-death experiences was met with "academic disbelief".
 Acceptance of NDEs as a legitimate topic for scientific study has improved, but the process has been slow.